Tidal deformability and other global parameters of compact stars with strong phase transitions: Features of the twin branch

-The twin-branch segments lie in the region compatible with the SLy4 EOS.
-Despite the fact that the magenta EOS ($n_0=0.235$ fm$^{-3}$) and the blue EOS ($n_0=0.21$ fm$^{-3}$) mass-radius relations cross the SLy4 EOS $M(R)$ sequence, their $\Lambda$ values differ in these points, as shown in the right panel of Fig.~\ref{fig:ll_ml}.
+The twin branch segments lie in the region compatible with the SLy4 EOS.
+Even though the magenta EOS ($n_0=0.235$ fm$^{-3}$) and the blue EOS ($n_0=0.21$ fm$^{-3}$) mass-radius relations cross the SLy4 EOS $M(R)$ sequence, their $\Lambda$ values differ in these points, as shown in the right panel of Fig.~\ref{fig:ll_ml}.
 For the SLy4-magenta EOS crossing at $M\approx 1.17\ M_\odot$, the $\Delta\Lambda\approx 120$ (to be compared with the value of $\Lambda_{Sly4}\approx 970$ at this point) and $\Delta\Lambda\approx 35$ for the SLy4-blue EOS crossing at $M\approx 1.51\ M_\odot$ ($\Lambda_{Sly4}\approx 190$ at this point).
 Generally, configurations with the same $M$ and $R$ (same compactness $M/R$) have notably different tidal deformabilities depending on their EOS.
-We plot the set of configurations from Fig.~\ref{fig:mr-lambda-ranges} on the $\Lambda$-compactness $x=GM/Rc^2$ plane (Fig.~\ref{fig:lambda_comp}), and compare the results with a fitting formula proposed in \citet{Maselli2013} and recently updated in \citet{YagiY2017}, $x_{fit}=\sum_i a_i(\log(\Lambda))^i$ (see Eq.
+We plot the set of configurations from Fig.~\ref{fig:mr-lambda-ranges} on the $\Lambda$-compactness $x=GM/Rc^2$ plane (Fig.~\ref{fig:lambda_comp}), and compare the results with the fitting formula proposed in \citet{Maselli2013} and recently updated in \citet{YagiY2017}, $x_{fit}=\sum_i a_i(\log(\Lambda))^i$ (see Eq.
 78 and Fig.~15 in \citealt{YagiY2017}).
 The deviation from the \citeauthor{YagiY2017} fit is, for the EOS used here, typically larger than 5\% and increases above 10\% for $\Lambda>100$.
-The best fit to our set of EOS has the following parameters: $a_0 = 0.353$, $a_1 = -0.0359$, $a_2 = 0.000790$ (marked with a green line in Fig.~\ref{fig:lambda_comp}).
+The best fit to our set of EOS has the following parameters: $a_0 = 0.353$, $a_1 = -0.0359$, and $a_2 = 0.000790$ (indicated by a green line in Fig.~\ref{fig:lambda_comp}).